lando/lando/docs/config/proxy.md

 You can add routing to various services and their ports using the top-level `proxy` config in your [Landofile](./lando.md).

-Because our proxy also benefits from our [automatic certificate and CA setup](./security.md) if you have a service with `ssl: true` then it will also be available over `https`.
+Because our proxy also benefits from our [automatic certificate and CA setup](./security.md), if you have a service with `ssl: true` then it will also be available over `https`.
 Note that many of our recipes will configure this for you automatically.

 ### Routing to port 80

 Note that `web` and `web2` are the names of some of your [services](./services.md).
-If you are unsure about the names of your services run `lando info`.
+If you are unsure about the names of your services, run `lando info`.

 ```yaml
 proxy: